Affordable Care Act 101

 Federal Subsidies: Advanced Premium Tax Credits and Cost-Sharing Reductions

-• Tax Credits (APTCs) help lower the cost of the monthly premiums we pay to insurers for health insurance
+Advanced Premium Tax Credits (APTCs) help lower the cost of the monthly premiums we pay to insurers for health insurance.
+The tax credits are instant, subtracted from the health insurer’s premium rates, and you pay the lower remaining premium cost.

-• Cost Sharing Reductions (CSRs) help lower out of pocket medical costs we pay to doctors, hospitals and pharmacists with lower copays and deductibles on silver metallic level plans.
+Cost Sharing Reductions (CSRs) help lower out of pocket medical costs we pay to doctors, hospitals and pharmacists with lower copays and deductibles on silver metallic level plans.
+If you are eligible for CSRs you can choose Silver level benefit plans where the copays, deductible and out of pocket maximums have been reduced, to limit the medical costs you have to pay.

 Chip Millard is a member of Healthcare.gov's "Champions Circle."